phalcon-orphanage/docs/en/reference/models.rst

     $robot->name = "RoboCop";
     $robot->save();

-As you can see, there is no need to use raw SQL statements.
-Phalcon_Model_ provides high database abstraction for web applications.
+As you can see, there is no need to use raw SQL statements. :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` provides high database abstraction for web applications.

 Finding Records
 ---------------
-Phalcon_Model_ also offers several methods for querying records.
+:doc:`Phalcon_Model <../api/Phalcon_Model_Base>` also offers several methods for querying records.
 The following examples will show you how to query one or more records from a model:

 .. code-block:: php